Recession of 1920–1921

-The Depression of 1920–1921 was a sharp deflationary recession in the United States, United Kingdom and other countries, beginning 14 months after the end of World War I. It lasted from January 1920 to July 1921.
+The Recession of 1920–1921 was a sharp deflationary economic contraction in the United States, United Kingdom and other countries, beginning 14 months after the end of World War I. It lasted from January 1920 to July 1921.
 The extent of the deflation was not only large, but large relative to the accompanying decline in real product.

 There was a two-year post–World War I recession immediately following the end of the war, complicating the absorption of millions of veterans into the economy.
 The economy started to grow, but it had not yet completed all the adjustments in shifting from a wartime to a peacetime economy.
 Factors identified as contributing to the downturn include returning troops, which created a surge in the civilian labor force and problems in absorbing the veterans; Spanish flu; a decline in labor union strife; changes in fiscal and monetary policy; and changes in price expectations.

-Following the end of the depression, the Roaring Twenties brought a period of economic prosperity between August 1921 and August 1929, one month before the stock market crash that triggered the start of the Great Depression.
+Following the end of the recession, the Roaring Twenties brought a period of economic prosperity between August 1921 and August 1929, until the stock market crash that triggered the Great Depression.